alicommit-malp/SoapVsRest/README.md

 </definitions>
 ```

-As it can be seen it is a complicated XML code for a simple service, but considering the interoperablity of it, will justify its complexity, moreover there are plenty of tools out there to generate WSDL for you.
+As it can be seen it is a complicated XML code for a simple service, but considering the interoperability of it, will justify its complexity, moreover there are plenty of tools out there to generate WSDL for you.

 ### Pros
 * [WS-Security](https://en.wikipedia.org/wiki/WS-Security)